ucsb-cs9/s25/_lab/lab08.md

 * `get_right(self)` - returns the right child of the `ApartmentListingNode`.
 If the right child does not exist, return `None`.
 * `set_right(self, right)` - sets the right child of the `ApartmentListingNode`.
 * `get_apartments(self)` - returns the `apartments` list that contains the `Apartment` objects

+Lastly, you will need to display the information for all stored apartments.

 * `__str__(self)` - overload the string operator to return the details of all apartmentss in the `ApartmentListingNode` (e.g., `str(ApartmentNode1)`).
 The string representation should contain all the `Apartment` objects in this `ApartmentListingNode` in insertion order.
 Make use of the `Apartment` class' `__str__` method, and separate each apartment with a newline character (`\n`) (including the last `Apartment` object in the `apartments` Python List).

 For example: